Generating Empathetic Responses by Looking Ahead the User's Sentiment: Conclusion

 \section{Conclusion}

-In this paper, we propose \textit{look-ahead} of user experience as the key to generating empathetic responses.
-We train a Sentiment Predictor to predict the sentiment look-ahead of the user given the dialogue setup, and the predicted score is utilized as the reward under a reinforcement learning framework to encourage more empathetic responses.
-The empirical results confirm that our approach is an effective way to generate more empathetic responses compared to models that condition on current user emotional state, or maximize the sentiment of the generated response itself.
+In this paper, we propose a novel perspective on empathy, \textit{sentiment look-ahead}, as the key to generating empathetic responses.
+We implement and train three different sentiment look-ahead reward functions to model how the user would feel towards a generated dialogue response, and use such to encourage more empathetic responses.
+The empirical results on both automatic and human evaluations in terms of Empathy, Fluency, and Relevance confirm that our proposed approach is an effective way to generate more empathetic responses compared to other models that condition on current user emotions.